turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 # => "ruby-on-rails"
 ```

 We can use `.find` with an ID or the slug transparently.
 When the object is converted to a parameter for links, we'll get the slug with no ID number.
-We get good encapsulation, easy usage, improved SEO and easy to read URLs.
+We get good encapsulation, easy usage, improved SEO, and easy to read URLs.